containerum/containerum/ingress.md

-# How to install an Ingress-Controller for Kubernetes
+# How to install Ingress-Controller for Kubernetes

 Ingress Controller is required to access Containerum by an External IP.